Find Grad Schools

 62 Yearly Graduations

 Fuller Theological Seminary tops the list of the most popular school in the U.S. for other theological & ministerial studies majors who are seeking their doctor's degree.
 Roughly 2,200 attend the school each year.
 During the most recent year for which we have data, 62 people received their doctor's degree in other theological & ministerial studies from Fuller.
-About 26% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 15% were women.

 #2